zampat/neteye4/doc/030_neteye_standalone_init.md

 [root@neteye ~]# neteye status
 ```

-__HINT: You can anways use systemctl to interact with every single NetEye service in a Single Node Setup.
+__HINT: You can always use systemctl to interact with every single NetEye service in a Single Node Setup.
 This does not apply on cluster environment__

 2. Now, login on NetEye web interface